larrylindsey/covid-risk-viz/README.md

 Things that are left to do:

-* Add county population counts, so the results can be expressed as percentages.
-* Add a plot estimating actively contagious cases from the confirmed case count.
 * Fiddle with chart visuals - markers, colors, etc.
 * Finish data update script to make it easy to cron.
 * Add comments to uncommented code.